How to manage a successful free trial for website visitor tracking software

 Vendor Tracking Code

-For website visitor tracking tools that use their own tracking code, it still makes a lot of sense to have Google Analytics running in parallel.
+When testing software that requires its own tracking code, it still makes a lot of sense to have Google Analytics running in parallel.

 Because having GA data also available means you’ll be able to compare metrics available in GA with the page-level and session-level data provided by the visitor tracking tool.
 It’s a great way to audit one tool against the other.